-- Cameras must be installed only at work areas (excluding recreational places, restrooms, or other private places).
+- Cameras must only be placed in work areas (excluding recreational places, restrooms, or other private places).

 Our monitoring experts have developed ready-to-use policies, announcement samples, and employee monitoring handbooks for direct use or a sample to create future employee monitoring policies.
 Request a copy now.
 It's free!

 Are there Sri Lankan laws that protect employee workplace privacy?According to Data Guidance, the Constitution of the Democratic Socialist Republic of Sri Lanka 1978 does not guarantee privacy as a fundamental right.
 The Ministry of Digital Infrastructure and Information Technology (MDIIT) did, however, draft a proposal for an Act to govern the processing of personal data in 2019.
 Other relevant legislation include: